rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 She has sent out her young women to call from the highest places in the town, ^0903

-Whoever is simple, let him turn in here!
+"Whoever is simple, let him turn in here!"
 To him who lacks sense she says, ^0904

-Come, eat of my bread and drink of the wine I have mixed. ^0905
+"Come, eat of my bread and drink of the wine I have mixed. ^0905

-Leave your simple ways, and live, and walk in the way of insight. ^0906
+Leave your simple ways, and live, and walk in the way of insight." ^0906

 Whoever corrects a scoffer gets himself abuse, and he who reproves a wicked man incurs injury. ^0907